The Death of the Author: Content

 Barthes notes that the traditional critical approach to literature raises a thorny problem: how can we detect precisely what the writer intended?
 His answer is that we cannot.
 He introduces this notion of intention in the epigraph to the essay, taken from Honoré de Balzac's story Sarrasine in which a male protagonist mistakes a castrato for a woman and falls in love with him.
 When, in the passage, the character dotes over his perceived womanliness, Barthes challenges his own readers to determine who is speaking, and about what.
 "Is it Balzac the author professing 'literary' ideas on femininity?
 Is it universal wisdom?
 Romantic psychology? ...
 We can never know."
-Writing, "the destruction of every voice," defies adherence to a single interpretation or perspective.
+Writing, "the destruction of every voice", defies adherence to a single interpretation or perspective.
 (Barthes returned to Sarrasine in his book S/Z, where he gave the story a rigorous close reading.)

-Acknowledging the presence of this idea (or variations of it) in the works of previous writers, Barthes cited in his essay the poet Stéphane Mallarmé, who said that "it is language which speaks."
+Acknowledging the presence of this idea (or variations of it) in the works of previous writers, Barthes cited in his essay the poet Stéphane Mallarmé, who said that "it is language that speaks."
 He also recognized Marcel Proust as being "concerned with the task of inexorably blurring ... the relation between the writer and his characters"; the Surrealist movement for employing the practice of "automatic writing" to express "what the head itself is unaware of"; and the field of linguistics as a discipline for "showing that the whole of enunciation is an empty process."
-Barthes's articulation of the death of the author is a radical and drastic recognition of this severing of authority and authorship.
-Instead of discovering a "single 'theological' meaning (the 'message' of the Author-God)," readers of a text discover that writing, in reality, constitutes "a multi-dimensional space," which cannot be "deciphered," only "disentangled."
+Barthes' articulation of the death of the author is a radical and drastic recognition of this severing of authority and authorship.
+Instead of discovering a "single 'theological' meaning (the 'message' of the Author-God)", readers of a text discover that writing, in reality, constitutes "a multi-dimensional space", which cannot be "deciphered", only "disentangled".

 "Refusing to assign a 'secret', an ultimate meaning" to text "liberates what may be called an anti-theological activity, an activity that is truly revolutionary since to refuse meaning is, in the end, to refuse God and his hypostases—reason, science, law."